HenriquesLab/DL4MicEverywhere/docs/TROUBLESHOOTING.md

 - Check Docker build logs for errors.
 Debug or raise issue.
 - Try updating Docker engine and Nvidia driver to latest versions.

+**Terminal command of DL4MicEverywhere does not find the specified files**

+- Please, make sure that all the paths are given with "quotation marks" and remove spaces in the file names.
+- Check that the paths to the files are actually correct.

 **Notebooks run slow**

 - Increase allocated resources for Docker engine (CPUs/RAM).